-13.6.1 Apart from safe-type lighting fixtures and cables led to accumulators and lighting fixtures, no other electrical equipment shall be installed in battery compartments.
+13.6.1 Apart from safe type lighting fixtures and heating appliances, as well as cables led to accumulators, lighting fixtures and heating appliances, no other electrical equipment shall be installed in battery compartments.

-Cables led to accumulator batteries and lighting fixtures may run openly, provided they have metal armour or braid covered with non-metal sheath and this metal armour or braid is reliably earthed at both ends.
+Cables led to accumulator batteries lighting fixtures and heating appliances may run openly, provided they have metal armour or braid covered with non-metal sheath and this metal armour or braid is reliably earthed at both ends.